Tightrope-walking rationality in action: Feyerabendian insights for the foundations of quantum mechanics: Specific insights into the foundations of QM

 \begin{quote} [Complementarity] takes position, momentum, and all the other dynamical variables out of the individual physical system and attributes them to the experimental arrangement.
 The only properties which remain in the object and which can be attributed to it independently of the situation are mass, charge, baryon-number and similar 'non-dynamical' characteristics.
 We shall say that complementarity asserts the relational character not only of probability, but of all dynamical magnitudes.
 One of the consequences of this procedure is that 'phenomena' cannot be 'subdivided' ([2], 50), which just means that dynamical magnitudes cannot be separated from the conditions of their application: 'this crucial point. . . implies the impossibility of any sharp separation between the behaviour of atomic objects and the interactions with the measuring instrument which serve to define the conditions under which the phenomena appear' ([12], 39n°).
-Another consequence is that there arises an 'ambiguity in ascribing customary physical attributes to atomic objects' ([12], 51) - for these attributes no longer apply to the object per se but to the whole experimental arrangement, different assertions being made in different contexts.
-Complementarity also offers a rough quantitative estimate of the extent to which experimental arrangements allowing for the application of certain notions (such as position) still permit the application of other notions (such as momentum).
-I am of course referring to the uncertainty principle which describes objective relations between states of systems in different experimental arrangements. - \cite{PKF}, page 260-261 \end{quote}
+Another consequence is that there arises an 'ambiguity in ascribing customary physical attributes to atomic objects' ([12], 51) - for these attributes no longer apply to the object per se but to the whole experimental arrangement, different assertions being made in different contexts. - \cite{PKF}, page 260-261 \end{quote}

 And to clarify the inseparable nature of phenomena as well as their "objective, if relative" nature, described in analogy with the relativity of mechanical quantities in terms of reference frames in relativistic physics: